ablozhou/filestore/README.md

-# Estuary
+# Personal File Storage

-> An experimental ipfs node
+> An Personal File Storage to store files to FileCoin.

 ## Building